sherv-jin/FX-Time-Series-Forecasting-CNN-Transformer/README.md

 3. **Training**:
    - Split data into training and validation sets.
-   - Train with categorical cross-entropy loss.
+   - Train with binary cross-entropy loss.

 4. **Evaluation**:
-   - Metrics: Accuracy, precision, recall, and F1-score.
+   - Metrics: Accuracy and AUC
+   - Test Set achieved a 64.43% accuracy with 0.64 AUC